 If all else is under control, and spin-orbit corrections within a triplet are neglected, then the difference between experimental and semi-empirical radii can help to search for, or constrain, isospin-symmetry-breaking (ISB) within the isotriplets.
-Plugging Eq.~\ref{eq:r0} to Eq.~10 from Ref.~\cite{2023-EW} we obtain the compact expression
+Plugging Eq.~(\ref{eq:r0}) to Eq.~(10) from Ref.~\cite{2023-EW} I obtain the compact expression

 which vanishes in the isospin-symmetric limit.
-The results are given in Table~\ref{tab:iso}, and plotted in Fig.~\ref{fig:T0}.
+Eq.~(\ref{eq:Delta}) provides a simple and intuitive relation between the differences of measured and interpolated radii of $T_z=0$ nuclei and $\Delta M_B^{(1)}$.
+The results are given in Tab.~\ref{tab:iso}, and plotted in Fig.~\ref{fig:T0}.
 The most stringent constraint on ISB is with the $A=38$ triplet, for which $|\Delta M_B^{(1)}(38)|\leq1.5\,$fm$^2$, comparing well with theoretical predictions, which are as high as $|\Delta M_B^{(1)}(38,\mathrm{DFT})|\leq0.42\,$fm$^2$~\cite{2023-EW}.
-For the $A=26$ triplet, one may conclude that ISB effects indeed contribute at the level $\Delta M_B^{(1)}(26)=-3.4(0.7)\,$fm$^2$.
+For the $A=26$ triplet, one may conclude that ISB effects contribute at the level of 5 standard deviations $\Delta M_B^{(1)}(26)=-3.5(0.7)\,$fm$^2$.
 However, the magnitude of the largest calculated effect is much smaller, at $\Delta M_B^{(1)}(26,\mathrm{DFT})=-0.12\,$fm$^2$~\cite{2023-EW}.
-The dominating uncertainty in $\Delta M_B^{(1)}(26)$ can be traced back to challenging atomic many-body calculations of the mass-shift factor needed in order to interpret optical isotope shifts measurements.
-This factor is calculated in Ref.~\cite{2016-Al}, quoting $2\%$ uncertainty.
-Such an uncertainty might be considered aggressive if one takes into account the deviations found in similar calculations for Zn~I~\cite{2023-Zn}.
-A state-of-the-art calculation was recently reported~\cite{2024-Al}, which confirmed the previous one and reduced the uncertainty.

 Further scrutiny is advised before drawing any conclusion about the existence of large ISB corrections: 1.
-Measuring isotope shifts in more transitions and testing the the same MS radius difference is extracted from each~(see e.g.~\cite{2024-Ag}).
-2. Performing more independent calculations with different methods~\cite{2024-review}).
+Measurement of isotope shifts in more transitions and testing of the same MS radius difference is extracted from each~(see e.g.~\cite{2024-Ag}).
+2. Perform more independent calculations with different methods~\cite{2024-review}).
 3. Measuring $r$($^{26}$Al) directly with muonic atom x-ray spectroscopy of a microgram-scale target~\cite{2023-RefRad}, and then extract $r$($^{26m}$Al) from the isomer shift which is largely independent of the most difficult part of the many-body atomic theory calculation.

-We now turn to estimating the weak radius of the triplets, which is of interest e.g. for calculating recoil corrections involved in extracting the $V_{ud}$ matrix element~\cite{2022-Seng}.
-Combining Eq.~\ref{eq:Delta} and Eq.~16 in~\cite{2022-Seng}, we obtain another simple formula
+I now turn to estimating the weak radius of the triplets, which is of interest, e.g., for calculating recoil corrections involved in extracting the $|V_{ud}|$ matrix element~\cite{2022-Seng}.
+Combining Eq.~(\ref{eq:Delta}) and Eq.~(16) in~\cite{2022-Seng} gives another simple formula